-In 2010, the Broadband Forum established the Fiber Access Network (FAN) working group, which has a close relationship to the sister working groups at FSAN.
+In 2010, the Broadband Forum established the Fiber Access Networks (FAN) work area, which has a close relationship to the sister working groups at FSAN.
 The Forum's latest fiber related initiatives include access agnostic remote management specifications, new G-PON network solutions and PON device data models, improving providers' ability to deploy hybrid networks and manage the digital home efficiently regardless of broadband transportation means.
 All the work to develop technical specifications related to Optical Access Nodes and associated test plans for conformance and inter-vendors interoperability takes place at (or is reviewed at) our quarterly meetings-so you know exactly where to go to ensure your requirements are met and your products are part of these industry critical global plugfests and certification program.

-The success of G-PON technologies has taken a significant step forward with the launch of the market's first ever G-PON Certification Program.
-To help the industry expedite fiber network rollout, this global G-PON ONU Certification program will pave the way for swift expansion of superfast broadband and the development of new technologies.
+The success of G-PON technologies has taken a significant step forward with the launch of the market's first ever BBF.247 G-PON Certification Program.
+To help the industry expedite fiber network rollout, this global BBF.247 G-PON ONU Certification program help's pave the way for swift expansion of superfast broadband and the development of new technologies.
 It is based on test plans developed by the Broadband Forum and work undertaken jointly with FSAN (Full Service Access Network).

 The Broadband Forum has reviewed and authorized the following independent testing agency to administer the approved BBF.247 tests and assess eligibility of products for the Broadband Forum Certification.
 For more information or to schedule testing, please contact the laboratory directly: